-An attempt will be made to do testing on rainy nights (and dark days in a busy city), where reflections from most anything, including wet windshield glass, wet roads, etc., could greatly affect recognition time ...and ...identification.
-That testing has not yet begun; although testing in dense ice-fog has been done.
+Testing will hopefully continue by others.
+I'd like to see testing done to compare the before and after effect of the type of tapes that are nearly invisible until headlights shine upon them.
+These types of tapes are quite popular.
+Testing should be done daytime and nighttime.
+This includes rainy nights (and dark days in a busy city), where reflections from most anything, including wet windshield glass, wet roads, etc., could greatly affect recognition time ...and ...identification.
+That testing has not yet begun by anyone that has been in contact with me regarding this article; although testing in dense ice-fog has been done.

 I found some results that I did not expect & have been unable to find discussed in literature.
 Photographs of 'seeming' reflective amounts and associated brightness, under standard conditions of these products, may well not be truly informative, and may well confuse the needed information: results of recognition and action time.
 That is, I expected calibrated light level photography to be of value, and show real amounts of light reflection, etc. This was found to be not so straightforward.
 This complicated ...at first ...my thoughts about how to compare materials.